victorbrodsky/order-lab/README.md

 	 	deploy_prod.sh

 6. Use the address http://localhost/order/directory/admin/first-time-login-generation-init/ to generate the initial Administrator login.
-Then, log into the server's web page at with the user name "Administrator" and the password "1234567890Ó.
+Then, log into the server's web page at with the user name "Administrator" and the password "1234567890'.
 To log in in the future, simply use the regular login page at http://localhost/order/.

 7. To populate the default values for various tables, first use the 'Admin' dropdown menu after login in as an administrator.
 Select the 'List Manager'.
-Near the bottom of the page under 'Populate ListsÓ, click 'Populate Country and City ListsÓ, and confirm.
-When complete, click 'Populate All Lists With Default ValuesÓ.
+Near the bottom of the page under 'Populate Lists', click 'Populate Country and City Lists', and confirm.
+When complete, click 'Populate All Lists With Default Values'.

 8. For a live server, set the "Environment" variable's value to "live" in Admin->Site Settings->Platform Settings.
 For a development server set the "Environment" variable's value to "dev".
 For a test server set the "Environment" variable's value to "test".